What is Seed Library?

 As with books at traditional libraries, seed libraries contain seeds that circulate among community members.
 The Farmington Community Seed Library provides free access to gardening resources and seeds that can be successfully grown in the local community.

-This collection is currently housed at our Farmington Hills location in one of the original Library card catalogs.
+The Seed Library is kept at our Farmington Hills location in one of the original Library card catalogs.
 Seed varieties will vary depending on availability from our donors.

 How to use the Seed Library

 - Choose seeds from the Library’s collection based on what you enjoy and the space and sunlight you have available.
 Please limit to 5 seed packets per family.